 C hartered in 1941, the Greater Houston Builders Association is a trade organization whose members are involved in the development, homebuilding, and remodeling industry in 11 counties.
 The association interacts with the government, community and general public to enhance the business climate for its members, and to provide quality obtainable housing to the community it serves.
 The association is also active in community outreach and charitable events.

 GHBA is the largest home builders association (HBA) in Texas, and the third largest in the nation.
-GHBA's mission is “To provide advocacy, education and meaningful services to benefit its members and the housing industry.”
+GHBA's mission is “To provide advocacy, education, professional development, and valuable services to its members and the homebuilding industry.”
 Learn more

 OSHA Announces New Reporting Requirements